juarendra/ERGODOX_MOD_OLED_ENCH_QMK_VIA/README.md

 - If nothing happend , do it again from first

 ## Preview Hardware
+there is 2 type of case
+- Floating Case with white and black color
+- Covered Case with red color

 <p align="center">
   <img src="DOC/HARDWARE/redox1.jpeg" width="50%" height="50%">
   <img src="DOC/HARDWARE/redox2.jpeg" width="50%" height="50%">